Welcome to the latest release of the ACF Plugin, version 1.7.8.3. For the latest updates, refer to the version history.

 Container variable type: compatible with FileMaker's Container field type.

-All architectures can run up to the current MacOS 14.2 Somono
+All architectures can run up to the current macOS 15 Sequoia and Tahoe

 64-bit Intel PC's with Windows 10 and Windows 11